 To support Irish businesses’ and their cashflow.
 The Irish Revenue has announced that Payment of Research and Development Tax Credit is to be Expedited.
-This will bring forward the payment of installments of excess research & development tax credit where businesses are due a payment this year.
+This will bring forward the payment of instalments of excess research & development tax credit where businesses are due to a payment this year.

 Under Ireland’s research & development tax credit, companies are allowed to reduce their corporate tax liability by 25% of qualifying expenditure.

 If you’re wondering if your company qualifies for the research and development tax credit.
 The activity your company performs must satisfy all of the following conditions.